odebroqueville/contextSearch/README.md

 Here are some examples:

-cs w atom
+**cs w atom**
 will search for the word 'atom' in Wikipedia.

-cs .
+**cs .**
 will open the Options page

-cs ! cold fusion
+**cs ! cold fusion**
 will perform a multi-search for the search terms 'cold fusion'

-cs !h or cs history
+**cs !h** or c**s history**
 will display all your history

-cs !b Mozilla or cs bookmarks Mozilla will display all bookmarks that include the term Mozilla
+**cs !b Mozilla** or c**s bookmarks Mozilla** will display all bookmarks that include the term Mozilla

-cs !b recent or cs bookmarks recent will display your 10 most recent bookmarks
+**cs !b recent** or **cs bookmarks recent** will display your 10 most recent bookmarks

 ## Advanced feature

 You can add a regular expression to each search engine.
 If the selected text matches the regex, then the search engine will appear in the context menu.
 As an example, imagine you had a search engine for booking.com and another for tripadvisor.com and you would like these search engines to appear in the context menu when a selection contains the word 'hotel'.
 Then, for those search engines, you'd enter the regex /hotel/.
 If you then make any other selection that doesn't contain the word "hotel" in it, those search engines won't appear in the context menu.
-There's a very useful website for building a regex: https://regex101.com.
+There's a very useful website for building a regex: [https://regex101.com](https://regex101.com).
 Another example is, if you select an IP address, then you might want the search engine corresponding to whatismyipaddress.com to appear.
 The regex here is a little more complicated to establish, but Google can help: search Google for "regex for ip address".

 ## The main structure of a JSON file containing the search engines